zeXLc2p0/backoffice/dev/README.md

 See `./dev/refresh-database --help` for more information.

+### Setting up a database for the first time

+If you are setting up a new local dev database, make a postgres user and database named after your OS username and assign the user superuser privileges, before running refresh-database

 ### Common Error
 If you are running this script on a Mac, you may run into this error:
 ```